 French Open: Gauff finds a way to get past Keys in quarter-final

-Coco Gauff is through to the semi-finals of the French Open after a 6-7 (6-8) 6-4 6-1 victory over compatriot Madison Keys at Roland-Garros on Wednesday.
+Coco Gauff is through to the semi-final of the French Open after a 6-7 6-4 6-1 victory over compatriot Madison Keys at Roland-Garros on Wednesday.

 But the 21-year-old had to overcome a poor start to get the win, having trailed 4-1 in the first set and been one point away from 5-1.

-After saving that point, Gauff battled back to get within a point of taking the first set, though three double-faults in the tiebreaker put paid to her chances.
+After saving that point, Gauff battled back to get within a point of taking the first set but three double-faults in the tiebreaker put paid to her chances.

 The second set was better, although Gauff was pegged back from 4-1 up to 4-4 by Keys.
-But a break and a hold from Gauff later, the match was level.
+But a break and a hold later from Gauff and the match was level.

-Gauff then motored through the decider, breaking in the first game and again in the fifth to make it 4-1.
+Gauff then motored through the third set, breaking in the first game, and again in the fifth to make it 4-1.

 Having held to make it 5-1, Gauff then found herself with match points in hand and was eventually able to rubber-stamp the victory.